RobvanGastel/adapt-vjepa-world-model/README.md

 Check out the `Exploration.ipynb` notebook for a more detailed walkthrough of the code and ideas behind it.

+Are there benefits to the temporal information it learns versus other encoders such as DINOv2, DINOV3 ...
+- [ ] Compare transition model on latent space predictions of VJEPA2 with DINOv2
+    - [ ] Add a decoder for visualization purposes.
+- [ ] _Compare full setup: transition model (MLP?), Observation model (Frozen VJEPA encoder), MPC (Planning, actions)_

 _PCA visualizations_ </br>
 The V-JEPA2 model takes in two frames merges them to output in the output space as the tubelet size is 2.
 Give a number of frames of a kitesurfing video below.
 ![](/assets/frames_kitesurfing.png?raw=true)